TheSwanFactory/hclang/LANGUAGE.md

 - No reserved words
 - No special forms

-There are pre-defined operators for conditionals, iteration, and typing but they are not treated specially by the language.
+There are pre-defined operators for conditionals, iteration, and typing, but they are not treated specially by the language.

 Instead, it has a robust runtime built around:

 - Ubiquitous Scope (inheritance)
 - Consistent Evaluation (group and fold)
-- Generalized Abstraction (rather than a bunch of special cases)
+- A Single Generalized Abstraction (rather than many special cases)
 - Symmetry of Code and Data (homoiconicity)
 - Explicit State Management (why instruction sets are evil)

-A stretch goal is to not use any English words in the base language, so as to allow maximal localization.
-Though we may resort to Latin if we run out of special characters.
+A stretch goal is to not use any English words in the base language, so as to allow maximal localization; though we may resort to Latin if we run out of special characters.

 ## The Format